 Marion Lucy Mahony was the unsung hero on the partnership, they say behind every great man there is an even greater woman, in the case of the Griffins this was indeed the case, Marion it is now understood was very much the creative and artistic mainstay behind the genius of Walter.

-After Walters death in 1930′s Marion gifted the Haven to Willoughby city council to be used as an open air theatre for the people.
-It is still managed by a group of dedicated locals, who are ratified as an official sub-committee of Willoughby City Council.
+After Walters death in 1930’s Marion transferred the title of The Haven to Willoughby city council to be used as an open air theatre for the people.
+It is still managed by a group of dedicated locals, who are ratified as a committee of Willoughby City Council.